Draft Meeting Minutes for September 10, 2021

 - Supervisor O’Connell stated that the grass near the Airplane Club is high.
 Client Services Manager Dudack will contact the Club about cutting the grass.

-- Field Manager Pepin reviewed his Field Report.
-Several issues on the Report need to be addressed by Robert Soto.
+- District Manager Teague stated that Field Manager Pepin’s Field Report identified several issues in the Report that needed to be addressed by Robert Soto.
 Field Manager Pepin will contact Mr. Soto and obtain a progress report on these issues.

 B. New Planting Proposals